Trump's Asia trip: Stops in Japan, China and beyond

 The president is going to Beijing Nov.
 8. for meetings with Chinese President Xi Jinping and other events, the White House said.

 Trump previously hosted Xi at Mar-a-Lago.
-Trump will likely speak with Xi about North Korea during his time abroad.
+Trump will likely speak with Xi about North Korea, as well as the U.S. trade deficit with China, during his time abroad.

+"Melania and I look forward to being with President Xi & Madame Peng Liyuan in China in two weeks for what will hopefully be a historic trip!"
+Trump tweeted last month.

 Vietnam

 Trump is expected to make his way to Da Nang on Nov.
-10 and attend the Asia-Pacific Economic Cooperation (APEC) Economic Leaders’ Meeting, the White House said.
+10 and take part in Asia-Pacific Economic Cooperation (APEC) events, the White House said.

 APEC consists of 21 member economies, including the U.S., and "is the premier forum for facilitating economic growth, cooperation, trade and investment in the Asia-Pacific region," according to the State Department.